← Back

 Body (from Message Center)

-Updated October 3, 2025: This update serves as a reminder that Azure ACS in Microsoft 365 will retire and stop working in 6 months from now (April 2, 2026).
+Updated March 2, 2026: This update serves as a final reminder that Azure ACS in Microsoft 365 will retire and stop working 1 month from now (April 2, 2026).

 Since the first use of Azure Access Control Services (ACS) by SharePoint in 2013, Microsoft has evolved the authorization and authentication options for SharePoint Online via Microsoft Entra ID (a.k.a.
 Azure AD).
 Using Microsoft Entra ID as auth platform for your SharePoint Online customizations will provide your applications the most secure, compliant and future proof model.
 With our continued investment in Microsoft Entra ID, Microsoft is retiring the use of Azure ACS as auth platform for SharePoint Online.